User Guides v3.0

 • For Plugins, MIDI Filters are applied before the events are forwarded to the plugin.

-MIDI Filter Types
+MIDI Filter Items

 A couple of settings are common: